orzikhd/Park/README.md

 Entities on this layer should just collide with other creatures on placement.
 Entities on this layer should be able to consider values from other layers for their behavior.

+### Entity Ideas
+In no particular order
+  - Lilypads, a background entity that lives and spreads in water but dies if it's surrounded by entities
+  - Weeds, a background entity that gains fertilization near water and overrides grass when more fertile
+  - Munchers, a creature that eats grazers (grazers should run away to be given a fair chance to live)
+  - Fish, a creature that only lives in water

 ### Park's biggest questions
 - Should rocks be creatures or background entities?
 If they're creatures, can grass then grow under rocks?
   If they're background entities, can creatures move on rocks?